LaPingvino/zed-fountain/README.md

 # zed-fountain
-A Zed extension adding Fountain support
+A Zed extension adding Fountain support.
+Any fix welcome!